packetzero/notes/osquery_alt_table_linkage/README.md

  - [Additional Amalgamation](./compare_amalgamation.md)

 ### Future Optimization Advantages
+1. A way to use table structs, return one row at a time, and avoid column names, data type marshalling to and from strings.
+See [osquery_typed_rows proposal](../osquery_typed_rows/README.md) for details.
-1. Table .spec files no longer need to include **implementation** declarations.
+2. Table .spec files no longer need to include **implementation** declarations.
 Linkage symbol is tbl_TABLENAME_plugin_new().
-2. Now that the generated header files are available to implementation code, it would be possible to optimize generate/generator return value (call it QueryResultsV2) to not include column names for each row.
-QueryResultsV2 could be `std::vector<std::map<uint32_t,std::string>>`, where the uint32_t is the index of the TableDefinition.columns[].
-Alternatively, QueryResultsV2 could be `std::vector<std::vector<std::string>>` if no column values are skipped.
-If code uses the generated table struct (e.g. tbl_etc_hosts_data_t), the toHashmap() conversion function would take of the details.